Rashaad Reynolds

 Rashaad Reynolds (born February 2, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Oregon State Beavers.

-High school career
+Early life

 Reynolds attended San Fernando High School in San Fernando, California, where he played both quarterback and cornerback.
-He earned All-Valley Mission League three times and was twice named the league’s MVP.
+He earned All-Valley Mission League three times and was twice named the league's MVP.
 As a senior, he threw for 1,566 yards and 13 touchdowns, and added 663 yards and eight touchdowns rushing.
 As a junior, he threw for approximately 1,500 yards and 15 touchdowns, and rushed 600 yards and six touchdowns.
 He also wrestled at San Fernando, winning the city championship four times.

 He was considered a three-star recruit by Rivals.com.

 College career

 Reynolds attended Oregon State University from 2009 to 2013.
 During his career he started 38 of 50 games, recording 218 tackles, 10 interceptions and one sack.
 In his final college game, he was the MVP of the 2013 Hawaii Bowl after returning two fumble recoveries for touchdowns.